 - Body cramps

-Long-term withdrawal symptoms are typically psychological and may include:
+Long-term withdrawal symptoms may include:

 - Feelings of self-doubt

 - Feelings of emptiness

 Long-term symptoms are usually seen in those who abused the drug for non-medical purposes because recreational users enjoy the effects that it has on their mood.
 When mood disorders are treated properly, the incidence of long-term symptoms is reduced.